DFHack/dfhack/docs/builtins/ls.rst

 Tags: system
 :dfhack-keybind:`ls`

-List available DFHack commands.
-In order to group related commands, each command is associated with a list of tags.
+:index:`List available DFHack commands. <ls; List available DFHack commands.>` In order to group related commands, each command is associated with a list of tags.
 You can filter the listed commands by a tag or a substring of the command name.
-The `dir` command is an alias of this command.
+Can also be invoked as ``dir``.

 Usage: